 - Working with the departmental business office and SPA to submit any required reports such as:

-- a.
-Final Cost Sharing Certification
+- o Final Cost Sharing Certification

-- b.
-Property Report
+- Property Report

-- c.
-Final Technical/Progress/Programmatic Report
+- o Final Technical/Progress/Programmatic Report

-- d.
-Final Invention Statement
+- o Final Invention Statement

-- e.
-Final Patent Certification
+- o Final Patent Certification

-- Timely closeout helps ensure on-time submission of accurate final invoices and financial reports and avoids a "rush" at the end of the project. - Financial information is located in the myResearch Portal (current as of previous business day). - Refer to the below policies on sponsored project closeout: - a.
-Uniform Guidance policy on Closeout - b.
-University of Illinois, OBFS, Sponsored Projects Closeout Policy - Requirements and considerations for closing out fixed price agreements are subject to the Fixed Price Agreement policy: Urbana - Section 16.1.5 - Sponsored Projects Administration (see Special Provisions for Closing Fixed Price Contracts section).
+- Timely closeout helps ensure on-time submission of accurate final invoices and financial reports and avoids a "rush" at the end of the project. - Financial information is located in the myResearch Portal3 (current as of previous business day). - Refer to the below policies on sponsored project closeout: - Uniform Guidance policy on Closeout4 - o University of Illinois, Sponsored Projects Closeout Policy5

-&lt;sup>3 https://myresearch.uillinois.edu/myResearchPortal/
+3 https://myresearch.uillinois.edu/myResearchPortal/